-The program consists of visits to key sites of trauma and memory, including the concentration camps of Auschwitz and Dachau, the Nuremberg trial courtroom, Schindler’s factory, the former Jewish Ghetto in Warsaw, Villa Wannsee, and many more sites.
+The program consists of visits to key sites of trauma and memory, including the concentration camps of Auschwitz and Dachau, the Nuremberg trial courtroom, Schindler’s factory, the former Jewish Ghettos in Warsaw and Krakow, Villa Wannsee, and many more sites.
 These visits are complemented by lectures, seminars, guided tours – given by faculty of the University of Munich, the Free University Berlin and the Jagiellonian University Krakow - interviews with Holocaust survivors, and by archival research.

-- Physical requirements: Students must be prepared to walk every day, and with some walking tours averaging 4-5 hours.
+- Students must be prepared to walk every day, and with some walking tours averaging 5-6 hours.
 There are also bike tours scheduled.

 - Online Dialogue of Civilizations application (available on OISP website and myNEU)